 SWAH:3006 Conversational Swahili 3 s.h.

 Extensive practice in production and comprehension of spoken Swahili; students read and interpret simple texts, and write sentences and/or paragraphs about various topics; use of online resources to develop topics of discussion; students improve their Swahili grammar and vocabulary skills through conversations and discussions.
-Requirements: SWAH:2002 with a minimum grade of D.
+Requirements: SWAH:1001 or prior background with Swahili.

 SWAH:3007 Advanced Swahili 3 s.h.